-This document was published by the FIDO Alliance as a Implementation Draft.
-This document is intended to become a FIDO Alliance Proposed Standard.
+This document was published by the FIDO Alliance as a Proposed Standard.
 If you wish to make comments regarding this document, please Contact Us.
 All comments are welcome.

-This Implementation Draft Specification has been prapared by FIDO Alliance, Inc. Permission is hereby granted to use the Specification solely for the purpose of implementing the Specification.
-No rights are granted to prepare derivative works of this Specification.
-Entities seeking permission to reproduce portions of this Specification for other uses must contact the FIDO Alliance to determine whether an appropriate license for such use is available.
 Implementation of certain elements of this Specification may require licenses under third party intellectual property rights, including without limitation, patent rights.
 The FIDO Alliance, Inc. and its Members and any other contributors to the Specification are not, and shall not be held, responsible in any manner for identifying or failing to identify any or all such third party intellectual property rights.